grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "Just when you think submarining is fucking boring..." said Bastian.

-Another ping from the pursuing submarine hit the _Prospect_, but this time it had a different quality to it --- not just less powerful, but also diffuse and muted, as if it were coming from much farther away than the last ping.
+Another ping from the pursuing submarine hit the _Prospect_, but this time it had a different quality to it --- not only less powerful, but also diffuse and muted, as if it were coming from much farther away than the last ping.

 "So...they can't see us now because of the layer of fish between us and them?"
 Gregory asked.

 "With any luck their active sonar is nothing more than a damned fish-finder now," Percy replied.
 "And we'll just keep ourselves very quiet for a few minutes here."

 "Maybe I should go back to my bunk, then?"
-Cassandra asked, looking up at Percy from the compartment below, having returned from her short and harrowing break.
+Cassandra asked, looking up at Percy from the compartment below, having returned from a short and harrowing break.

 Another muted ping rang through the _Prospect_.

 "I don't think they are going to let you sleep, Cassandra," said Percy.
 "Can you get back on sonar and see if you can figure out what their next move is?"

-"Sure, Captain Percy," Cassandra said before flopping into the sonar station chair.
+"Sure, Captain Percy," Cassandra said, flopping into the sonar station chair.

 A few seconds passed and another ping rang out.